 Chapel Dean Luke A. Powery moderated the discussion, Every Life Sacred: the Urgency to End Gun Violence, before an audience of fifty people with more than fifty people additionally watching the livestream of the event.

-(Watch the WRAL News coverage of the event.)
+(Watch the WRAL News coverage of the event.
+Read the (Duke) Chronicle article about the event.)

 In introducing the event Powery said, “In relation to this topic, I stand here as a person who grew up in Miami, Florida, and have family members whose lives have been taken by gun violence, and whose lives have been threatened by gun violence.